MARDAScience/MARDAScience/README.md

 Software for application of deep convolutional neural networks to estimation of ocean wave properties from time-series of imagery are available in the [Github Optical Wave Gauging Org.](https://github.com/OpticalWaveGauging)

-### Ping-mapper

-> Sidescan sonar processing and analysis

-I have been involved in sidescan sonar processing for a decade.
-I oversee a software project for reading, processing and analysis of Humminbird sidescan data, called [Ping-mapper]https://github.com/CameronBodine/PINGMapper/).
-It is based on older software I wrote for for reading, processing and analysis of Humminbird sidescan data.
-Source code available in Python/Cython [here](https://github.com/dbuscombe-usgs/PyHum) is now archived, having been succeeded by PING-Mapper.

 ### RetinaDamage

 > Deep Learning for estimating damage to buildings due to natural disasters